5 min read

 Written by Daniel Nagy

 Daniel is a software engineer and full-stack web developer.
-He studied computer science at Ohio University and has been doing web development and hybrid mobile app development for over 8 years.
+He studied computer science at Ohio University and has been doing web development and hybrid mobile app development since 2014.

 If you liked this post, then please consider donating or becoming a sponsor.
 Your support will help me produce more content that gives back to the community.